-The Best practice guidelines for anaphylaxis prevention and management in Schools (the Guidelines) are based on the current evidence-base and best practice.
-The Guidelines have been developed in consultation with key stakeholder organisations, principals and staff working in the school sector and parents of school-aged children.
+The National Allergy Council Best Practice Guidelines for Anaphylaxis Prevention and Management in Schools (the Best Practice Guidelines) are based on the current evidence and best-practice.
+The Best Practice Guidelines were developed by the National Allergy Council in consultation with key stakeholder organisations, principals and staff working in the school sector and parents of school-aged children.

 - Where state or territory legislation exists, schools must comply with the legislation in their jurisdiction.

-- State and territory based guidelines may also exist and schools are encouraged to comply with the guidelines in their jurisdiction.
+- States and Territories may have existing policies or guidelines, and schools are encouraged to comply with the policies or guidelines in their jurisdiction.

-- The Guidelines may recommend measures which are additional to the legislation and/or guidelines in your jurisdiction and implementing these additional measures where possible is encouraged.
+- The Best Practice Guidelines may recommend measures which are additional to the legislation and/or guidelines in your state or territory, and implementing these additional measures where possible, is encouraged.

-The Guidelines can be used by overarching bodies (such as Education Departments, Independent Schools Associations and Catholic Education) when reviewing and updating their central guidelines, policies and procedures to improve standardisation of anaphylaxis management across Australia.
-These Guidelines can also be used at an individual school level (particularly where guidelines, policies or procedures are not available) to implement appropriate strategies to manage students at risk of anaphylaxis.
+The Best Practice Guidelines may be used by any school sector (such as Education Departments, Independent Schools Associations and Catholic Education) when reviewing and updating guidelines, policies and procedures to standardise anaphylaxis management across Australia.
+The Best Practice Guidelines are also designed to be used at an individual school level to manage students at risk of anaphylaxis.

 The Best Practice Guidelines help prevent and manage anaphylaxis in students, however, schools should also have strategies in place for staff, volunteers and visitors with allergies.